 But I’m not sure Elaine’s division suggestion is much of a solution either.
 Many of us don’t have space for MORE of a plant – frankly I have more of a challenge to contain what I’ve already got.
 I just want to hang onto what I’ve got in a location where horticultural fleece is as effective as a bride’s veil on a roller coaster.

-Mulch and luck have to be the answer.
+For me mulch and luck have to be the answer.
 Never mind the metaphysical poets, no one values their time more than me; at any one moment I know exactly how long it is until wine’o’clock, but even I can squeeze in a quick mulch-buying trip (or buy it online from Waitrose – it’s impregnated with anti-slug stuff too).

 I find it slightly challenging to identify exactly where my ‘tenders’ are in the herbaceous borders, particularly if they flowered a while back, and I worry that if I heave hundredweights of mulch everywhere my delicate little irises will struggle to get through in March, but by that time the sun has tipped over the yard arm; my fears and responsibilities start to ebb away, the wine glasses beckon and I’m well up for a bit of stopping and wondering.